 Control and risk management on the real estate portfolio becomes possible.
 A rating of buildings helps as a baseline assessment for better matching the actual space usage to the space requirement.

 Making cost savings visible and pointing out over complete buildings for disposition.
 For vacancies, an appropriate new destination can be found.
-The buildings eligible for disposition have to be compared against the companies real estate policy for the medium to long term to prevent that the ‘Crown jewels’ are being sold.
+The buildings eligible for disposition have to be compared against the company real estate policy for the medium to long term to prevent that the ‘Crown jewels’ are being sold.

 REN can also be used to monitor if sustainable buildings are used and managed in a sustainable way.

 The Dutch video ‘Real Estate Norm (REN), better communication about real estate performance.
 A new era.’ from 1992, shows in approximately 18 minutes how the REN practically can be used.
 For tenants/users, project developers, investors, brokers, architects and consultants.
 Different real estate parties highlight backgrounds and developments.
 Dutch Minister Hans Alders of the Ministry of Public Housing, Spatial Planning and Environment (VROM) receives from Director René P. M Stevens on the 12th of November 1992 the first copy of the REN version 2.

 In the early nineties the three initiators of the Real Estate Norm (REN), real estate broker Zadelhoff Makelaars (now: Cushman & Wakefield), project management organization Starke Diekstra (now: Arcadis Netherlands) and real estate consultants Jones Lang Wootton (now: Jones Lang LaSalle), have concluded from their daily practice that there is a growing demand for a tool that would enable the objective comparison of the quality performance of office/industrial locations and buildings.

 A common understanding between the users of offices on the one hand and real estate professionals, accommodation and construction specialists, on the other hand, is becoming increasingly difficult.
 A clear and unambiguous standard for the determination of quality like the REN-norm will improve mutual understanding.